 Building the Door Panels

-While daunting to some, making a barn door slab is really nothing different than making a cabinet door.
+While daunting to some, making a barn door slab is nothing different than making a cabinet door.

 Except, as you can guess, everything is bigger and heavier.